vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 After you complete this lab, you will be able to:

 - Create networking resources
-- Recreate Azure Spring Cloud service and apps in the virtual network
+- Recreate Azure Spring Apps service and apps in the virtual network
 - Configure a private DNS zone
 - Acquire a certificate and add it to Key Vault
-- Configure a domain in Azure Spring Cloud
+- Configure a domain in Azure Spring Apps
 - Create the Application Gateway resources
 - Access the application by DNS name
 - Configure WAF on Application Gateway